MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/pia/how-to-use-instant-search-to-search-all-folders-and-all-stores-for-a-phrase-in-the-subject.md

 ---
-title: Usar pesquisas instantâneas para pesquisar uma frase do assunto em todas as pastas e todas as lojas.
+title: Usar buscas instantâneas para pesquisar uma frase do assunto em todas as pastas e todas as lojas.
 TOCTitle: Use instant search to search all folders and all stores for a phrase in the subject ms:assetid: d3152bfa-6e7d-4b68-8c7e-e2e155a92b49 ms:mtpsurl: https://msdn.microsoft.com/library/Ff424478(v=office.15)